RootProgrammer/django-data-loading-test/README.md

 - Solve all the tasks given below.
 Then submit the GitHub repository URL in the bottom page form.
 - You will have the demo data in `src/django_coding_test.json`. to load the demo data execute this command `python manage.py loaddata django_coding_test.json` after migrate the database

-## Project Structure:
+## Project Structure

-- The project has been created using pipenv .
-To install it run this command in your terminal/cmd "pip install pipenv" **You need to execute npm run watch commend from the root directory to generate js, and css files which you will see in static folder under src folder
+- The project has been created using `pipenv` .
+To install it run this command in your terminal/cmd `pip install pipenv` **You need to execute `npm run watch` commend from the root directory to generate js, and css files which you will see in static folder under src folder**
-- You will have the JS source code in the src/template/assets/js directory
+- You will have the JS source code in the `src/template/assets/js` directory
-- The main django project held in the src directory
+- The main django project held in the `src` directory
-- All the config files are helds in root directory (i.e: Pipenv, package.json, webpack.mix.js)
+- All the config files are helds in `root` directory (i.e: Pipenv, package.json, webpack.mix.js)

-## Tasks:
+## Tasks

 ### Migrate the database